Progress report for LNC22-471

 Experimental Design

 In Summer 2021, we established a large-scale, coordinated experiment across seven on-farm research sites and two Research & Outreach Centers to design viable continuous-living-cover systems for the North Central region.
-Funding for the first year of this project has been provided by MN Soybean Research & Promotion Council.
-NCR SARE funding allows us to continue this experiment for three more years for a combined total of four soybean cropping years planted green (Figure 1).
+Funding for the first year of this project was provided by MN Soybean Research & Promotion Council.
+NCR SARE funding allows us to continue this experiment for a combined total of four soybean cropping years planted green in both Northwest Minnesota and West Central Minnesota (Figure 1).

 On-Farm Locations